avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 We as well know that social media influences opinions.
 I have personally experienced this myself by following people who tend to have a certain viewpoint who then shares resources, links, and more education on that view.
 In result, my opinion grows stronger towards that topic.
 The spread and influence of opinions on social media can positively and negatively impact society.
 An example of negative impact is the rise of hate groups and terrorist organizations through the help of social media.
 [According to Christopher Way, Director of FBI](https://www.fbi.gov/news/testimony/worldwide-threats-to-the-homeland-091720){:target="_blank"}, these dangerous organizations utilize social media platforms to recruit, radicalize vulnerable persons in the U.S., propagate its ideology, and create false personas on social media to discredit U.S. individuals and institutions.
 This is why analyzing and understanding the intricacies of social media is so important.

 ## Purpose
-For my project, I am focusing on the context of popular topics from collected tweet data regarding the 2020 US Presidential election.
-The goal is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within tweets.
+For my project, I am focusing on the context of popular topics from collecting tweet data regarding the 2020 US Presidential election.
+The goal of this is to apply sentiment analysis and topic modelling to these tweets. **Sentiment Analysis** specifically is a Natural Language Process in order to detect and analyze opinions or attitude within tweets.

 **A few questions to answer with sentiment analysis and topic modelling:**